website watertownhistory.org

 07 15 Re-appointed Pastor and President: At the chapter of the Congregation of the

-Holy Cross recently held at Notre Dame, Ind., Rev. Father Hennessey was re-appointed
+Holy Cross recently held at Notre Dame, Ind., Rev. Father Hennessey was

-college WG
+history of the college WG

 08 12 Musical Comedy “Mother Goose Up To